jdodgen/MQTT-home/micropython/power_change_notifier/src/universal_multi/readme.md

-# A cluster of smart sensors
+# A cluster of smart power sensors
 ### overview
 -  all sensors "watch" all the "other" sensors.
 -  emails sent when sensors are lost and a LED turned on